BlobViewer

 Runtime Appearance

-BlobViewer can hold any file, but in runtime it will display and allow editing only those file types (content types) which can be processed by your operation system (for LyciaDesktop) or the browser you use (for LyciaWeb).
-If the necessary plug-ins are not installed, Lycia graphical clients will not be able to manipulate them.
+BlobViewer can hold any file, but at runtime it will display and allow editing only those file types (content types) which can be processed by your operation system (for LyciaDesktop) or the browser you use (for LyciaWeb).
+If the file cannot be displayed due to its format, the placeholder image will display.

-By default, editor type will be determined in runtime according to the type of the first manipulated BlobViewer content.
-You can set the value of the editor property so that to tell LyciaDesktop and LyciaWeb what type of editor should be used to manipulate it.
-To get more information, please, refer to the editor property page.
+By default, the editor type will be determined at runtime according to the type of the first manipulated BlobViewer content.
+You can set the value of the editor property to instruct LyciaDesktop and LyciaWeb on what type of editor should be used to manipulate that content.
+To get more information, refer to the editor property page.

 After you left-click the Edit button, the file displayed by the BlobViewer will be opened in the corresponding editor:

 LyciaDesktop will allow editing BlobViewer content in the editor associated with this file type (content type) in your system.
-If you want a file to be opened in the definite editor, you have to make it the default one.
+If you want a file to be opened in the definite editor, you have to make that editor a default one for that file type.

 Windows Photo Viewer is the default program for opening image files: